Deni - EU - Grammar Course Alumna - Review

 I think that the methodology used at The English Language Centre Oxford English is brilliant.
 However, their encouragement and motivation to stop smoking were equally effective and I owe them a debt of gratitude.
 I listened to their words and I decided there and then to stop smoking.
 This is a good example of the fact that faith in someone can change one's life.

-What emerges from this is that the study experience at The English Language Centre Oxford is unique for a Distance Learning course, because a personal bond grows between student and tutor, and therefore the one-to-one tuition is truly on an individual basis and thereby special.
+What emerges from this is that the study experience at The English Language Centre Oxford is unique for a Distance Learning course, because a personal bond grows between student and tutor, and therefore the private tuition is truly on an individual basis and thereby special.